-English at Cheam Common Junior Academy is taught through the ‘Power of reading’ approach.
-Each term every class is taught English skills through a book which is linked to their topic.
+Writing at Cheam Common Junior Academy is taught through immersion into high quality texts.
+Each term every class is taught English skills through a book, which is linked to their topic.
 The teaching of English builds cross-curricular links so that high quality literature is at the heart of our curriculum and the children’s learning.

 Through this teaching approach at Cheam Common we embed the teaching of phonics, grammar, punctuation and spelling into a rich reading curriculum.
 Focussing quality children’s literature is at the heart of their learning which creates a whole school culture of reading for pleasure.